India’s Anti-Trust Law Updates: Stricter Scrutiny, New Thresholds, and Faster Approvals

 Introduction of deal value threshold

-The deal value threshold (DVT) is a new concept introduced in the Competition Act through the 2023 amendment.
+The deal value threshold (DVT) is a new concept introduced in the Competition Act through the 2023 amendment and will come into effect on September 10, 2024.
 The amendment specifies that M&A deals worth over INR 20 billion (US$238 million) now require approval from the CCI, provided the target company has significant business operations in India (for example, turnover exceeding INR 5 billion (approx. US$59.6 million) or 10 percent of global metrics).
-This threshold ensures high-value deals are reviewed to prevent anti-competitive practices.
+This amendment aligns India’s regulatory framework with global standards in countries like the US, Germany, and Austria.
+This threshold ensures high-value deals are reviewed to prevent anti-competitive practices, particularly in the digital sector, addressing concerns over big data and privacy issues.

 Asset and turnover limits introduced